-What we have here is both a federal law, and state laws.
-All of them dictate CBD oil use.
+What we have here is both a federal law, and state laws, that might conflict.
+All of them go over CBD oil use and whether or not it is legal to possess CBD oil.
 Thankfully, 95% of states all agree with the federal law that CBD oil is legal.

 Related article: Why is Marijuana Illegal While CBD is Legal?

 *As a side note, CBD is already legal in several parts of the world including: Croatia, Colombia, Canada, Bermuda, Australia, Argentina, Brazil, Netherlands, Lebanon, Jamaica, Macedonia, Portugal, Malawi, Sri Lanka, Thailand, Uruguay and the United States.

 Guide to Buying Legal CBD Oil in All States